 Prediction Intervals Show the Precision to Improve Your Decision-Making

-A prediction interval is the range where a single new observation is likely to fall given specific values of the independent variables.
+In predictive analytics, a prediction interval is the range where a single new observation is likely to fall given specific values of the independent variables.
 Narrower prediction intervals represent more precise predictions.
 Prediction intervals factor in the variability around the mean outcome.
 Use prediction intervals to determine whether the predictions are sufficiently precise to satisfy your requirements.

 Prediction intervals have a confidence level and can be a two-sided range, or be an upper or lower bound.
 Let’s see how prediction intervals can help us!